akotagi23/FPGA-Lane-Edge-Detection-V70/README.md

 # Step0 - Environment Bring-Up

-Read Project
+Open [https://github.com/akotagi23/FPGA-Lane-Edge-Detection-V70/blob/main/Project_Setup.md] to setup and start the experiment.
+Note: Option B commands can also be used to if stuck during any later steps in the project specfically during the software execution.

+# Software CPU Execution.

-# Step2 - To download this project onto any system, run the following command in the terminal:
+# Step1 - To download this project onto any system, run the following command in the terminal:

 ```git clone https://github.com/akotagi23/FPGA-Lane-Edge-Detection-V70.git```